Travel Funding for Graduate Students

 After funding is approved: Please check with the Business Office about procedures for paying directly for transportation and conference registration, getting receipts, and claiming for accommodation and other expenses.
 If you do not follow the rules, then we may not be able to reimburse you.

-After the trip: Fill out part 1 (only) of the graduate student travel reimbursement form and give it to Elizabeth Field (mailbox is ok), along with a copy of your conference name badge.
+After the trip: Fill out part 1 (only) of the graduate student travel reimbursement form and give it to Grace Jaffe (mailbox is ok), along with a copy of your conference name badge.

 Travel funding for speakers